Key Takeaways: Leantime Project Management

 Updated the article to add information on Leantime’s AI, L.E.O.

 - Plenty of tools

 - Self-hosting option

-- Free plan with all features
+- Free plan with many features

 - Open source